Seyaji/adelante/readme.md

 ## what is adelante?
 https://www.npmjs.com/package/adelante

-This is a code generation tool to aid in the rapid prototyping of smart contracts built with solidity.
+This is a code generation tool to aid in the rapid prototyping of Smart Contracts built with Solidity.

 See it in action at: https://adelante-test-app.vercel.app/

 As of version 1.1.7 you can:
-- generate inline functions or extract them to their own files
+- Generate inline functions or extract them to their own files
-- generate inline components or extract them to their own files
+- Generate inline components or extract them to their own files
-- use a combination of the two, e.g inline functions and extracted components
+- Use a combination of the two, e.g inline functions and extracted components
-- generate javascript files
+- Generate javascript files
-- define the output path in the adelante.json
+- Define the output path in the adelante.json

 It automatically:
-- generates metamask connect fucntionality and component
+- Generates metamask connect fucntionality and component
-- generates a css file
+- Generates a css file
-- generates a html file
+- Generates a html file
-- generates an App.*sx file populated with the generated components
+- Generates an App.*sx file populated with the generated components

 Other functionality: